cdsmith/HMock/README.md

 * Certain behaviors that did need to be mocked, such as looking up `Eq` and `Show` instances for common types, were useful for many different tests.
-To help with reuse, `QuasiMock` exports a reusable action, `setupQuasi`, that configures these common responses as defaults with `expectAny`.
+To help with reuse, these actions are added from `setupMockable` so they are automatically mocked every time the class is used.

-* The actual mock required less than 25 lines of very straight-forward code, and `setupQuasi` was about the same.
-(There was, though an unfortunate need to generate nearly 100 instances of `Lift` and `NFData` to make the test logic work.)
+* The mocks and setup code required less than 50 lines of very straight-forward code.
+There was, though, a need to write more code to derive `Lift` and `NFData` instances for Template Haskell classes so that the correct behavior of the mock could be implemented and tested.

 All things considered, the mock of Quasi was not difficult to implement, and improved both the experience of HMock development and confidence in its